 General life history parameters and basic biology are relatively well studied for most shellfish species of commercial interest.
 Much less is however known about how shellfish cope with a changing environment inside their “traditional" distributional areas and how they adapt outside those areas where they appear as range-expanders or invaders.
-Also, human activity other than fishery, e.g. aquaculture, has increased to levels where they may affect shellfish.
+Also, human activity other than fishing, e.g. aquaculture, has increased to levels where they may affect wild populations of shellfish.

 Keywords: shellfish as invaders, shellfish changing distribution, shellfish in a changing environment of ocean climate and species composition, production potential, resilience, early life stages, population dynamics, dispersal and connectivity, predator-prey relations, regime shifts, temperature, ocean acidification, biodiversity, ecosystem impact, aquaculture effects